Are you wondering if you should make your website with WordPress?

 - 14.7% of the top 100 Websites are powered by WordPress.

-- Over 60 million people choose WordPress to power their website or blog.
+- As of 2023, around 810 million people choose WordPress to power their website or blog.

 Typically, there’s safety in numbers.
 If so many people are using WordPress, it’s a safe bet that WordPress is a good choice for you too.